 4. Address the problem

-Your audience is going through your content with an objective, and your content needs to address that.
-For example, let’s assume that you own an e-commerce store with a wide variety of products in the sports shoe category.
-By using content marketing, you can educate users on the best shoes suited for them based on their physical activity.
+Let’s assume that you own an e-commerce store with a wide variety of products in the sports shoe category.
+Using content marketing, you can educate users on the best shoes suited for them based on their physical activity.
 Using formats such as short, dynamic questionnaires can help you personalize your content.
-Personalization and contextual content help build relevancy and establish authority in the minds of the consumer.
+Personalization and contextual content help build relevancy and establish authority in the consumers’ minds.

 5. Don’t forget SEO

 Imagine spending countless hours on research, strategy, and execution without getting any sizable readership.
 That’s where Search Engine Optimization (SEO) comes in.
 Optimizing your content for SEO is one of the most important content writing rules that you as a marketer should know.

 While SEO in itself can be a separate topic for a blog, here are some general SEO content writing guidelines that one must follow: